Is Babylon Protocol Safe?

 Babylon Protocol is rated as elevated risk — multiple novel mechanisms and notable interaction risks.

-Elevated risk — groundbreaking BTC staking technology at $3.9B scale, but discovered consensus vulnerability and whale concentration create serious concerns
+Elevated risk — groundbreaking BTC staking technology at $3.98B scale, with patched consensus vulnerability and whale concentration remaining key concerns

 A protocol that lets you earn yield by staking Bitcoin without moving it off the Bitcoin blockchain.
-It holds $3.9B in staked BTC and raised $96M in funding.
-Its C- grade reflects genuinely novel but untested technology at massive scale, a discovered consensus vulnerability, and extreme whale concentration.
+It holds $3.98B in staked BTC and raised $111M in funding.
+Its C- grade reflects genuinely novel but untested technology at massive scale, a discovered and patched consensus vulnerability, and extreme whale concentration.

 TVL